Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 + `performBlandAltmanAnalysis`: Calculates Bland-Altman statistics and generates plots
 + `describeTimeToResult`: Compares and describes the time to result between PROCs
 + `runAllAnalytic`: Runs through all analytic analyses, for sensitivity analyses

+#### Clinical Accuracy

+Next, move on to Clinical accuracy analysis found in `03_Clinical_Accuracy.Rmd`.
+In this markdown we create the paired dataset using a copy of the function found in the prior script.
+(N.B. - although convention dictates that code duplication is never appropriate, in this case it allows us to keep the function within the markdown file during development.
+After development, the function was pulled out to a package.
+Care was taken to ensure that both "versions" of the function were kept identical.)
+The paired dataset is then used to complete error grid analysis, regression, Cohen's Kappa, as well as "testS" of similarity.

+The output data files from this markdown include:

+The functions in this markdown are:

++ `createPairedDataset`: Creates a dataset of paired simultaneous lab values (**duplicated**)
++ `calculateErrorGrid` : Calculates points within each area of Error Grid and plots
++ `gatherCovariates` : Creates pivoted data frame of covariate labs for each pair
++ `displayCovariateStats` : Displays statistics on covariates in the data frame
++ `filterImputeRegress` : ...